Is Beef Jerky Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, with caution.
 Commercial, shelf stable beef jerky from reputable brands is generally safe during pregnancy when consumed in moderation.
-Watch sodium intake and avoid homemade or refrigerated varieties due to foodborne illness risks.
+Avoid homemade jerky and watch sodium intake.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.